Annotation Efficient Person Re-Identification with Diverse Cluster-Based Pair Selection: Experiments

 \subsection{Implementation Details}

-ResNet-50~\cite{he2016deep} is adopted as the CNN model followed by a GEM pooling~\cite{gu2018attention} and a BatchNorm~\cite{ioffe2015batch} layer.
+ResNet-50~\cite{he2016deep} which produces 2048-d features is adopted as the CNN model followed by a GEM pooling~\cite{gu2018attention}, a BatchNorm~\cite{ioffe2015batch} layer and L2-Normalization.
+Batch size is set to 256 while each identity contains 16 instances.
 The input images will be transformed with flipping and random erasing~\cite{zhong2020random}.
 We use Adam~\cite{kingma2014adam} as the optimizer with weight decay 0.0005.
 The learning rate is set to 0.00035.
 Following the baseline method ~\cite{dai2021cluster}, DBSCAN~\cite{ester1996density} is chosen with $\epsilon$ set to 0.4/0.7 and the minimum number of points required to form a dense region is set to 4 with image Jaccard distance~\cite{zhong2017re}.